ppfeufer/eve-online-fitting-manager/README.md

 Works best with the [EVE Online WordPress Theme](https://github.com/ppfeufer/eve-online-wordpress-theme)

 ### Installation
 To install the plugin simply [download the archive](https://github.com/ppfeufer/eve-online-fitting-manager/archive/master.zip) or one of the [releases](https://github.com/ppfeufer/eve-online-fitting-manager/releases), unzip it and copy the folder into your plugin directory in your WordPress installation.
-Tham go to your WordPress Backend, select Plugins and activate it.
-As last step go to Settings -> Permalinks and hit teh save changes button in order to make sure everything works just fine.

 ### Set Up
 Now go to your Pages menu in your WordPress Backend and add a new page called "Fittings" or what ever you like it to be called.
 Make sure you set the page template to "Fittings", otherwise the plugin will not recognize this page as it's own.
+Than go to Settings -> Permalinks and hit the "Save Changes" button in order to make sure everything works just fine.
 Start managing your fittings under the "Fittings" Menu in your Dashboard.

 ### Changelog